 In short, OLLI and its members are viewed as being part of the CSULB community.
 It is a very pleasant relationship.

-Most OLLI members can obtain a CSULB Identification Card at the ID Card Services Office which is located inside the University Bookstore Building (see map).
+OLLI members can obtain a CSULB Identification Card at the ID Card Services Office which is located inside the University Bookstore Building (see map).
 One needs only to present a current OLLI Name Tag or a copy of the Registration form plus a photo ID such as a driver’s license to obtain this card.
 Once the OLLI Member registers his card at the front desk of the library, he/she has full library privileges.
 The University ID Card also enables OLLI Members to obtain ticket discounts to many Theater and Music performances, athletic events, and free admission to the University Art Museum.
-Performance venue tickets can be obtained at the University Box Office which is located on the North side (facing Atherton Street) of the Carpenter Performing Arts Center.
+Performance tickets can be obtained at the University Box Office which is located on the North side (facing Atherton Street) of the Carpenter Performing Arts Center.

-Except for the Executive Director and the Office Administrator and Part-time assistant, everyone at OLLI is a volunteer.
+Except for the Executive Director and the Office Administrator and Part-time assistants, everyone at OLLI is a volunteer.
 This includes instructors, office helpers, Governing Council Officers, chairpersons and members of our committees, computer class coaches, etc. We always have a need for more volunteers and will welcome you.
 If you are interested, give your name, phone number, and area of interest to our Office Administrator and she will pass the information on to the appropriate person within our governance structure who will contact you.

 Donation checks may be made payable to the CSULB Foundation and delivered to the OLLI Office in the HS&D Building.
 Please note on the reference line that this is a donation to the Osher Lifelong Learning Institute (OLLI) and whether it is a general donation to our operations budget or a donation to a specific purpose.
-Currently, we are soliciting designated donations to our computer program and our scholarship fund (assists OLLI members who cannot afford our tuition and/or membership fees) and to the CSULB Student Scholarship fund.
+Currently, we are soliciting designated donations to our computer program, our scholarship fund (assists OLLI members who cannot afford our tuition and/or membership fees) and to the CSULB Student Scholarship fund.